WHAT WE'VE LEARNED SO FAR

 From our Thunder Bay Partners we learned some key principles for engaging people with lived experience, including:

-staying flexible (some of our smaller partners we more able to move ahead during the pandemic, drawing on grassroots, neighbourhood relationships).
+staying flexible (some of our smaller partners were more able to move ahead during the pandemic, drawing on grassroots neighbourhood relationships)

-for “opening doors” to Partner that are ready to move forward on an idea for making the community more inclusive of people living with dementia.
+for “opening doors” to partners that are ready to move forward on an idea for making the community more inclusive of people living with dementia

 for creating a network for learning together, “being part of something bigger” and making a collective impact.